-The Company did not recognize any uncertain tax positions, or any accrued interest and penalties associated with uncertain tax positions for the year ended June 30, 2022.
-The Company files tax returns in Canada.
+The Company did not recognize any uncertain tax positions, or any accrued interest and penalties associated with uncertain tax positions for the year ended June 30, 2021.
+The Company files tax returns in the U.S. federal jurisdiction and Delaware, and Canada.
 The Company is generally subject to examination by income tax authorities for seven years from the filing of a tax return, therefore, the federal and certain state returns from incorporation forward are subject to examination.
 The Company currently is not under examination by any tax authority.